Welcome to the Community

 Let’s try to leave our park better than we found it.

 In an effort to keep the conversation continually moving forward, we utilize Discourse's "auto-close" feature on article threads, which means topics are closed to discussion after 30 days.
 This is to help prevent conversation from stagnating and older threads from being revived, and to keep the conversation revolving around newer topics of current interest.
+We reserve the right to close topics early, if it is deemed necessary because constructive and courteous dialogue is not taking place.

 If You See a Problem, Flag It